Elyyps/rick-and-morty/README.md

 ## Context

-This project is an assignment that was realized for the company Housing-Anywhere.
 The objective is to build an application that displays all the profiles of the characters from “Rick and Morty”.

 ## Choice of the technologies